 To all First Mt.
 Juliet students, families, leaders, and guests,

 We know we are all still walking through strange and uncertain times.
-These last few months have not been anything like what we expected or planned for.
+This year has not been anything like what we expected or planned for.
 Our church facilities have been hit and affected by the tornado, we are dealing with the ongoing effects of the pandemic, and there will be long-term difficulties in handling both circumstances.
 Our greatest hope and prayer is that God would receive all the glory in and through all of these circumstances.
 He is always at work, even when we don't see it or feel it.
 While He is working all things together (Romans 8:28), we have some privileges and responsibilities as His children.
 Hebrews 10:22-24 encourages us to do a few things: (1) draw near to God (v.22), (2) hold on to hope (v.23), and (3) encourage one another by spurring each other on and continuing to meet together (v.24).

 Every student ministry has a particular vision and philosophy that shapes its direction and determines its healthiness.
 We believe that a healthy student ministry is a ministry that helps students become adults who will, for a lifetime, love Jesus, live for the glory of God, and make an eternal impact on the world.